Réunion: History

 The island has been inhabited since the 17th century, when people from France and Madagascar settled there.
-Slavery was abolished on 20 December 1848 (a date celebrated yearly on the island), when the Second Republic abolished slavery in the French colonies.
+Slavery was abolished on 20 December 1848 (a date celebrated yearly on the island), when the Second Republic that had been established months earlier by the February Revolution abolished slavery in the French colonies.
 However, indentured workers continued to be brought to Réunion from South India, among other places.
 The island became an overseas department of France in 1946.